exercism/v3/languages/python/exercises/concept/conditionals/.docs/introduction.md

 if x > y:
     print("x is greater than y and z") elif y > z:
-    print("x is greater than y and z")
+    print("y is greater than x and z")
 else:
     print("z is great than x and y")
 >>> z is great than x and y